2017–18 Liga MX season

-Teams, stadiums, and personnel
+Clubs

 These are the eighteen teams that competed in the 2017-18 season.
 Chiapas was relegated to the Ascenso MX after accumulating the lowest coefficient last season, and were replaced by the Ascenso MX Clausura 2017 champion Lobos BUAP, who won promotion after defeating the Ascenso MX Apertura 2016 champion Dorados de Sinaloa in the 2016–17 Ascenso MX Promotion Final.